parksconservancy/priority-projects-suitability/README.md

 1. California Protected Areas Database (CPAD) holdings in their most detailed form at the parcel level.
 [California Protected Areas Database](hhttps://www.calands.org/cpad/)

 ## Suitability Analysis
-In general terms a suitability analysis overlays geopgraphic data in raster form, tranforms them to a common scale and outputs a score based a that scale, with 1 being the least suitable value and 5 the being the most suitable.
-For this suitability analysis the Open Space data were weighted more heavily than other inputs because this is where the Conservancy does it work.
+In general terms a suitability analysis overlays geographic data in raster form, tranforms them to a common scale and outputs a score based a that scale, with 1 being the least suitable value and 5 the being the most suitable for each input dataset.
+With one exception, open space data were weighted more heavily than other inputs because this is where the Conservancy does it work.
 Using a multiplier method for weighting open space was given 1.5 the weight of the other inputs.

+With this in mind inputs are combined to create an overall suitability score that sums the values for each pixel at its location, so with 6 inputs the minimum value could be as low as 6.5 ((5x1) + (1x1.5) = 6.5) and the maximum value could be as high as 31.5 ((5x5) + (1x6.5) = 31.5).

 ## Workflow and Data Processing
 #### ArcGIS Pro Suitability Modeler is used to generate the suitability raster and locations